eschao/android-PageFlip/README.md

 * **Mask alpha for the back of fold page**

-  You can set the mask alpha for back of fold page when page is curled in single page mode.
+  You can set the mask alpha for the back of fold page when page is curled in single page mode.
 The default value is 0.6f.

   Example:
   ```java